Last updated on January 12, 2026

 A personal injury firm in Manhattan showed me their analytics last month.
-Beautiful website—custom photography, sleek design, the works.
+Beautiful website with custom photography, sleek design, the works.
 They'd spent $18,000 on it.

 Their conversion rate?
 1.8%.